-- Retailers, hospitality businesses and traders: engaged in the sale of goods to consumers with a physical business location within the district area administered by the Recognised Association. - Service providers: provision of professional services such as financial, medical and trades services with a business located in the district area administered by the Recognised Association. - c.
+- Retailers, hospitality businesses and traders: engaged in the sale of goods to consumers with a physical business location within the district area administered by the recognised precinct association. - b.
+Service providers: provision of professional services such as financial, medical and trades services with a business located in the district area administered by the recognised precinct association. - c.
 Commercial operators: goods suppliers directly related to the precinct geographic area.
 These commercial suppliers are defined as food/small goods or product suppliers directly related to the precinct area.
-Commercial operators/suppliers and those servicing the precinct are only eligible to be ordinary members (i.e. not holding a position on the precinct association executive) and should only represent up to ten per cent of the overall Recognised Association membership.
+Commercial operators/suppliers and those servicing the precinct are only eligible to be ordinary members (i.e. not holding a position on the precinct association executive) and should only represent up to ten per cent of the overall precinct association membership. - d.
+Landlords: Non owner occupier holders of shops, offices and other trading premises in the precinct provided such members are not eligible for appointment or election to the precinct association executive. - e.
+Institutions: Universities, hospitals, schools and similar bodies with a legitimate interest in the prosperity of the precinct, provided such members are not eligible for appointment or election to the precinct association executive. - f.
+Other: Not-for-profit organisations or businesses with a legitimate interest and demonstrated ongoing support for the promotion and development of the precinct and its members. - g.
+A maximum of 1 membership per business entity can be purchased.